 In a dashboard, you’ll see a snapshot of your key performance indicators over a certain timeframe and how they relate to each other.

 You could even create several dashboards, with one for sales, one for marketing, and one for customer service (or however you want to group them) to allow you to see the data more clearly.

 Use Your Ecommerce KPI Metrics to Improve Website Performance & Sales

 Your ecommerce KPI metrics are important to improving not only your website performance but your sales too.
 By keeping an eye on how the numbers are trending, whether good or bad, you can make informed, data-driven decisions to improve overall performance.

 Need Help Improving Your Ecommerce KPIs?

 If you have questions about ecommerce KPIs, ecommerce SEO or want help improving the performance of and traffic to your website, fill out the form below to request a free analysis, or send us a message.
 We can analyze your website and help you find success online.

-SurgeStream is a full service online marketing and SEO company that works with small businesses in order to help increase their website's online visibility.
+SurgeStream is a full service digital marketing and SEO company that works with small to medium sized businesses in order to help increase their website's online visibility.